 Skills shortages in a particular industry can mean job opportunities.
-Shortages exist because an employer can't fill vacancies.
-This may be because the job requires specialist skills, the location is difficult or the industry is booming.
+Shortages exist because employers can't fill vacancies.
+This may be because the job requires specialist skills, the location is difficult, or the industry is booming.

-A national skills needs list is prepared by the Australian Government for apprenticeships.
-The list identifies traditional trades that don't have enough skilled workers to meet demand.
+The Australian Apprenticeships priority list (AAPL) identifies traditional trades and vocational areas that don't have enough skilled workers to meet demand.

 - telecommunications technicians

-Read more about apprenticeship training and financial help that may be available if you are thinking about starting an apprenticeship.
+Read more about apprenticeships and traineeships and financial help that may be available if you are thinking about starting an apprenticeship or traineeship.

-Industries expected to record employment growth to 2016–2017 include:
+The 4 industries that are expected to record employment growth over the next 5 years to November 2026 include: